staysail/nova-clangd/ClangD.novaextension/README.md

 - Symbol renames won't work if the symbol starts in columns 0 or 1, or is located on the first two lines of the file.
 This may be a defect in Nova.
+  It will result in a message similar to: `failed to decode textDocument/prepareRename request: expected integer`
 - Symbol renames can mess up highlighting.
 Make a subsequent change to refresh the tree-sitter grammar's view of things.
 - ClangD (and probably CCLS) has various limitations around symbol renaming.
 YMMV.